 MaPP’s North Coast Marine Plan encourages capacity building in First Nations and local communities.
 An important first step for greater participation in stewardship, monitoring and enforcement, and economic development activities is to teach youth the skills they need in order to participate effectively and contribute to sustainable development in their communities.

 “We struggle with capacity building in the areas of self-governance and environmental stewardship; we don’t have enough people with those skills right now and there’s a need for more youth recruits,” said Mike Jacobs, the Haisla Nation’s fisheries manager and one of the camp’s organizers.
 “The camp was an immersive experience and exposed youth to Haisla culture through the traditional use of natural resources.”

-Each day, under the watchful eye of Elders and staff, participants learned traditional practices such as canoeing, crab fishing and long lining for halibut.
+Each day participants learned traditional practices such as canoeing, crab fishing and long lining for halibut.
 They processed fish and ate traditional foods.
 Daily hikes allowed for exploration including along hereditary trap lines.
-One Elder gave a language lesson while another guest taught cedar weaving.
+The community cultural coordinator with the Haisla Nation gave a language lesson while another guest taught cedar weaving.

 Another camp highlight was a visit from Shelley Bolton and Terry Nyce from the Spirit of Kitlope dance group, who taught the youth traditional drumming songs and dances.

 “Everyone made a drum to keep and all the youth took part in the singing,” said Shelley.
 “Some dove right into it, while others took a while to come out of their shells.
 By the end, though, they couldn’t get enough.
 Nowadays our lives are so full of technology.
 This camp showed the youth that they can enjoy themselves without TV.
 It was such a great experience and I hope more youth will embrace opportunities to connect with nature and our culture.”